 No. 80 - Box of powder.
 Ambre de Delhi scented powder.
 I have the following six shades to choose from: ocher, light ocher, natural, white and Rachel.
 9 fr.

-Series 1309: Chinese bottle, colorless glass, with openworked glass stopper, gold and silver box.
+Series 1309: Chinese bottle, colorless glass, with openworked glass stopper of two dolphins, gold and silver box.
 32. fr.
 50

 • No. 93 Daimo